channel open v4.1.0 AI agent harnesses tested end-to-end

 machine: "MacBook-Pro",

-content: "can you run the e2e suite and paste the failures?"
+message: "can you run the e2e suite and paste the failures?",

 })